 Beginning Sounds

-You will say two words to your child.
-The child will stand up if the words begin with the same sound.
-The child will sit down if the beginning sounds do not match.
+You will start off by saying two words to your student.
+The student will stand up if the words begin with the same sound.
+The student will sit down if the beginning sounds do not match.

 Fish – Fan (stand up)